Timthreetwelve/WUView/WUView/ReadMe.txt

 ==========
 Selecting About will display the About dialog which shows information about the app such as the version number and has a link to the GitHub repository.
 There is also a link to this read me file.
-You can also check for new releases of this application by clicking the button at the bottom of the About page.
+You can also check for new releases of this application by clicking the link at the bottom of the About page.

 Keyboard Shortcuts